-monsters.xml file configuration
+monsters.xml

 Data from the monsters.xml file are used to set up configuration values about every computered related beings the players will encounter during the online experience.